 A foundational force in Belizean dance, she dedicated her life to preserving and elevating Garifuna culture through movement.

-Rosita Baltazar was the heartbeat of Belizean dance for decades.
-As a founding member and assistant director of the Belize National Dance Company, she was instrumental in creating a national artistic vocabulary that blended traditional forms with contemporary expression.
-Her life's work was a passionate, meticulous effort to document, teach, and perform the dances of the Garifuna people, ensuring their rhythms and stories survived for future generations.
-Baltazar wasn't just a choreographer; she was a cultural ambassador and a revered instructor whose classes were rites of passage for aspiring dancers in Belize.
-Her recognition with awards like the Chatoyer Recognition Award underscored her role as a guardian of intangible heritage.
-Through her tireless work, she turned dance from performance into a living archive and a powerful statement of identity.
+Rosita Baltazar co-founded the Belize National Dance Company and served as its assistant director.
+She created a national artistic vocabulary that blended traditional forms with contemporary expression.
+Her life's work documented, taught, and performed the dances of the Garifuna people, ensuring their rhythms and stories survived for future generations.
+Baltazar's classes became rites of passage for aspiring dancers in Belize.
+The Chatoyer Recognition Award honored her role as a guardian of intangible heritage.
+Through tireless work, she turned dance from performance into a living archive and a powerful statement of identity.

 1946–1964